RajanGoyal1002/Kaggle-NoteBook-Fake-Real-News-Classification/README.md

 7. type
 # Steps followed
 1. Data preprocessing ( Remove unwanted data,  handling null values etc.)
+2. Tokenization
+3. Removing Stop words and Punctuation
+4. Vectorization using TfidfVectorizer
-2. Fitting and Prediction using Logistic Regression
+5. Fitting and Prediction using Logistic Regression
-3. Fitting and Prediction using  KNeighborsClassifier
+6. Fitting and Prediction using  KNeighborsClassifier
-4. Fitting and Prediction using DecisionTreeClassifier
+7. Fitting and Prediction using DecisionTreeClassifier
-5. Fitting and Prediction using RandomForestClassifier
+8. Fitting and Prediction using RandomForestClassifier
-6. Fitting and Prediction using GradientBoostingClassifier
+9. Fitting and Prediction using GradientBoostingClassifier
-7. Fitting and Prediction using XGBClassifier
+10. Fitting and Prediction using XGBClassifier